 The pan sauce in this recipe is also amazing over top of my Caramelized Onion Cauliflower Mash recipe.
 I love to serve these steaks with a side of my Butter Roasted Radishes and Buttery Cauliflower Rice Pilaf.

 Sign up for updates to receive one week FREE of my low carb and gluten free meal plans:

-- In a large skillet, heat olive oil over medium-high heat.
+- In a large skillet or grill pan, heat the olive oil over medium-high heat.
 Season the steaks on both sides with a little sea salt and black pepper.
 Sear the steaks for 3-4 minutes on each side or until they have reached desired doneness.
 Remove the steaks from the pan, and place on a plate covered with foil while you make the sauce.
 Alternately you can hold the steaks in the oven on low.

 - To the skillet, add shallots and butter and sauté until soft and translucent.
-Add balsamic vinegar to pan.
+Add balsamic vinegar, beef broth, and mustard to pan.
 Use a rubber spatula to scrape any bits of steak from the bottom of the pan and mix into sauce.
 Bring to a boil over medium heat and then reduce heat to low and simmer 5 minutes.

 Per Serving – Calories: 490 | Fat: 35g | Protein: 33g | Net Carbs: 4g

 ***Please note that nutritional information listed on this page is an estimation based on the products I used.
 Ingredients and nutritional information can vary greatly between brands.
 Always be sure to read labels***